buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCurveSegment.md

 A type of segment positioned along a curve cutting a segment from the parent curve.
 If the segment is placed through IfcAxis2PlacementLinear, the positioning curve (Placement.Location.BasisCurve) does not necessarily correspond with the ParentCurve.

+{ .spec-head}
+Informal Propositions:

+1. _SegmentStart_ and _SegmentLength_ are of the same type (i.e., both IfcNonNegativeLengthMeasure or both IfcParameterValue)

 ## Attributes

 ### Placement